wakhidCK/kilatiron-doc/Guides/Java/Java-Spring.md

 #Deploying a Spring Application

-In this tutorial we're going to show you how to deploy a Spring/MVC/Hibernate application on [CloudKilat].
+In this tutorial we're going to show you how to deploy a Spring/MVC/Hibernate application on CloudKilat.
 The example app is a ready to deploy project based on the [Spring Roo petclinic] example.

 ## The Spring Application Explained